ai/twitter2vk/README.markdown

 * vk_session – session ID to access to VK.
 * twitter – your Twitter login.
 * exclude – list of text or regexp patterns to exclude statuses from your VK.
+  Code `:reply` will exclude your replies to another Twitter users.
 * include – list of text or regexp patterns to repost excluded statuses.
 * last_message – file to contain ID of last reposted message.